-The operating temperature of the quantum dot array (Si/GaAs) is usually few tens of mili-Kelvin (mK) \cite{qiao2020conditional, mills2019shuttling}.
-At this temperature, the intrinsic phonons intrinsic phonons corresponding to the host materials, such as Silicon (deformation potential phonon), GaAs (Polar optical phonon), are never local.
-However, these phonons have typical Debye temperature $\Theta_{D}$ of the order of few hundreds of Kelvin, e.g., $\Theta_{D} = 417~K$ in Si.
+The operating temperature of the quantum dot array (Si/GaAs) is usually a few tens of mili-Kelvin (mK) \cite{qiao2020conditional, mills2019shuttling}.
+At this temperature, the intrinsic phonons intrinsic phonons corresponding to the host materials, such as Silicon (deformation potential phonon), and GaAs (Polar optical phonon), are never local.
+However, these phonons have typical Debye temperature $\Theta_{D}$ of the order of a few hundreds of Kelvin, e.g., $\Theta_{D} = 417~K$ in Si.
 Therefore, at 10 mK only a few phonon modes are excited.
-Further engineering has been shown to be possible to reduce the electron-phonon scattering strength \cite{uno2005electron}, that would effectively reduces the spin-phonon scattering.
-Moreover, since only a few phonon modes are excited at mK temperature regime the infinite dimensional phonon Hilbert space can be truncated for numerical computation \cite{sarkar2020environment}.
-The above discussion remains true for phonons coming from a nearby metallic quantum point contact with $\Theta_{D}~(227 ~K~\text{in Silver})$ of the order of few hundreds of Kelvin.
+Further engineering can reduce the electron-phonon scattering strength \cite{uno2005electron}, effectively reducing the spin-phonon scattering.
+Moreover, since only a few phonon modes are excited at mK temperature regime the infinite-dimensional phonon Hilbert space can be truncated for numerical computation \cite{sarkar2020environment}.
+The above discussion remains true for phonons coming from a nearby metallic quantum point contact with $\Theta_{D}~(227 ~K~\text{in Silver})$ of the order of a few hundred Kelvin.